-This area of work often represents a small percentage of the overall project cost yet is critical to businesses realising their investment.
-Here are some common pitfalls that businesses face when doing this work in-house without having the necessary time or expertise available:
+Often representing just a small percentage of the overall project cost, this area is critical to businesses realising their investment.
+Common pitfalls faced when doing this work in-house, without having the necessary time or expertise available, are:

 - Lack of definition and/or alignment between project and business strategy and drivers.